-- (1) This rule applies to persons and entities that provide specialized services regardless of source of payment, including but not limited to: - (a) County boards of developmental disabilities and entities under contract with county boards; - (b) Residential facilities licensed pursuant to section 5123.19 of the Revised Code, including intermediate care facilities for individuals with intellectual disabilities; - (c) Providers of supported living certified pursuant to section 5123.161 of the Revised Code; and - (d) Providers of services funded by medicaid home and community-based services waivers administered by the department. - (2) Individuals receiving services in a setting governed by the Ohio department of education shall be supported in accordance with administrative rules and policies of the Ohio department of education rule 3301-35-15 of the Administrative Code.
+- (1) This rule applies to persons and entities that provide specialized services regardless of source of payment, including but not limited to: - (a) County boards of developmental disabilities and entities under contract with county boards; - (b) Residential facilities licensed pursuant to section 5123.19 of the Revised Code, including intermediate care facilities for individuals with intellectual disabilities; - (c) Providers of supported living certified pursuant to section 5123.161 of the Revised Code; and - (d) Providers of services funded by medicaid home and community-based services waivers administered by the department. - (2) Individuals receiving services in a setting governed by the Ohio department of education shall be supported in accordance with rule 3301-35-15 of the Administrative Code.